The Launch Box® is a conduction vaporizer, how can it be efficient?

 My serial number is X; Does that mean you've made over X boxes?

 The number is non-sequential.
-It contains some quality control codes that allows Magic-FLight to identify the batch if there ever turns out to be any QA issues that need to get fixed.
+It contains some quality control codes that allow Magic-Flight to identify the batch if there ever turns out to be any QA issues that need to get fixed.

 Why is the draw hole partially obstructed?